nitaybl/spotify-transfer-app/QUICK_DEPLOY_GUIDE.md

    ⚠️ Use YOUR actual Vercel URL from Step 3.5!

 7. Press **Enter** to save
-8. Railway will auto-redeploy (wait 1-2 minutes)
+8. now click deploy (wait 1-2 minutes)

 ✅ Railway now knows your frontend URL!